Aperocky/prehistoric/README.md

-A map generator that aspire to also be simulating people and civilizations.
+A map generator that simulates people and early civilizations.
+Oh, and inflation.

 http://aperocky.com/prehistoric